 - Galangal - Can't be substituted.
 You will have to get galangal for the recipe or you can't make this Thai yellow curry.
 Never ever substitute galangal with ginger.
 These are two very different flavor profiles.

-- Curry Powder - Thailand has it’s own Curry powder and each brand tastes differently, as do other curry powder variations from Madras, Java, Britain, and Germany.
+- Curry Powder - Thailand has its own Curry powder and each brand tastes differently, as do other curry powder variations from Madras, Java, Britain, and Germany.
 Pick a curry powder that you like, it doesn't matter which one, as long as you enjoy the flavor.
 That's most important.

-How to make Thai yellow curry paste?
-[VIDEO]
+How to make it?

 While the stone mortar adds minerals to the paste, the ingredients get to release their aroma.

-As much as I love to workout while preparing a Thai curry paste, I still tend to use a food processor or blender instead.
+As much as I love to work out while preparing a Thai curry paste, I still tend to use a food processor or blender instead.

-Pick a jar which suites the amount of paste that needs to be stored and store in the fridge.
+Pick a jar that suites the amount of paste that needs to be stored and stored in the fridge.

 Don't store the paste for too long (months and months) because it can get hard over time.

 - Yellow Curry with Chicken and Potatoes by rachelcooksthai.com